Start9Labs/nextcloud-startos/docs/integrations/joplin/desktop-guide.md

     ![Joplin setup](./assets/joplin-setup14.png "Check synchronisation")

-1. You are have now connected your Joplin client to your Embassy's Nextcloud!
+1. You have now connected your Joplin client to your Embassy's Nextcloud!